samicemalone/tv/README.txt

       multiple users can share the same configuration and database.
 If omitted, the default user will be used (an empty string).

+DAEMON COMMANDS
+   The listening daemon can accept the following commands:
+      list_shows           Gets the list of shows.
+Double quoted, one show per line.
+      list_stored_eps      Gets the stored episodes (tvdb) in csv format.
+New line if none.
+Fields terminated by , enclosed by " get_show_name FILE   Get show name of FILE.
+Assumes /showname/parent/FILE shutdown             Shuts down the daemon
+      tv TVARGS            Run tv command with same usage as in the SYNOPSIS.

 FILES
    The directory structure required for the episodes to be found is as follows:
       SOURCE/TVSHOW/Season x/